40 Best Essays of All Time (Including Links & Writing Tips)

 Richard Feynman – It’s as Simple as One, Two, Three…

-Richard Feynman is clearly one of the most interesting minds of the twentieth century.
+Richard Feynman is one of the most interesting minds of the twentieth century.
 He was a brilliant physicist, but also an undeniably great communicator of science, an artist, and a traveler.
 By reading this essay, you can observe his thought process when he tries to figure out what affects our perception of time.
 It’s a truly fascinating read.

 Rabindranath Tagore – The Religion of The Forest